paradisec-archive/nabu/README.md

 ## Production

-The application is designed to be deployed using an AWS code pipeline deployment into containers using CKD
+The application is designed to be deployed using an AWS code pipeline deployment into containers using CDK

 To bootstrap a new account